 - Automatic tracking alerts on your payment status

 - 24/7 online access from anywhere at anytime

 - Set up personal transfers for all your expenses while at school

 Other options that students have done in the past, but often can be harder include:

 - Use a money transfer service such as Western Union or Moneygram

 - Get travelers checks payable to a bank in the U.S.

 - Carry small amount of U.S. currency ($200-400) in small denominations with you to cover initial expenses.

-Students and Scholars need to plan their finances carefully and not rely on earning a great deal of extra money after arrival in the United States.
-Employment in most non-immigrant visa categories is highly restricted by U.S. government regulations, so news students and scholars should come prepared to meet all of their expenses.
-Moreover, financial assistance and educational loans are usually not available to internationals students after arrival.
+Is it extremely important that students and scholars plan their finances carefully and not rely on earning a great deal of extra money after arrival in the United States.
+Employment in most non-immigrant visa categories is highly restricted by U.S. government regulations.
+Therefore, new students and scholars should come prepared to meet all of their expenses at the start of the term.
+Financial assistance and educational loans are usually not available to internationals students after arrival.